-The new Tesla Model X all-electric SUV has been revealed, and is expected to reach the first customers in Europe by the end of this year.
+The new Tesla Model X all-electric SUV has made its European debut at Geneva, and is expected to reach the first customers here this year.

 The seven-seat SUV features the same unusual ‘Falcon Wing’ doors that were a key part of the prototype Model X unveiled in 2013.
 These swing upwards to allow entry into the cabin, and require only 30cm of space on either side of the car to open.